cultureamp/ecr-scan-results-buildkite-plugin/README.md

-Consult with your company's internal security teams about the acceptable risk level for a service if a non-zero threshold is desired, and consider making use of the [ignore file](docs/ignore-findings.md) configuration to avoid temporary blockages.
+Consult with your company's internal security teams about the acceptable risk level for a service if a non-zero threshold is desired, and consider making use of the [ignore file][ignore-findings] configuration to avoid temporary blockages.
 Using an ignore entry with an expiry is strongly recommended over increasing the threshold.